Student Charter 2024/25

 • Check all emails and communications from the University regularly and respond or act as necessary.

-• Regularly check Moodle and MetCentral for updates and announcements and complete any tasks within a timely manner.
+• Regularly check Moodle and MetCentral for updates and announcements and complete any tasks in a timely manner.

 • Familiarise themselves with information made available on course fees and associated costs of study.